 Please do not arrive before 1:30.
 After 1:30 join us for a snack while you wait.

 Movies are shown every Thursday at 7pm at the Dreamland Theater at the Winter Street Center in Bath.
 The suggested donation is $5.
 The 2013-2014 season is underwritten by Jorgensen Landscaping.
 Movies are generously donated by River Bottom Video in Bath.
 All proceeds go toward the maintenance of the Winter Street Center.
-This week’s movie is sponsored by the Maine Hosting.
+This week’s movie is sponsored by Now You’re Cooking.

 Feel free to bring supper.
 Soft drinks and candies are available for $1 each.